hrvojebusic/Tweet-sentiment-analysis/README.md

 ## Dependencies

-Following dependencies are required in order to run the project
+Following dependencies are required in order to run the project:

 ### Libraries